nrasteg1/nrasteg1.github.io/project1_486/index.md

 <br>
 <img src="/images/lead_graduated.png?raw=TRUE"/>
 <br>
-Using QGIS, I created three buffers surrounding the lead monitors- one of 100 km, one of 50 km, one of 10 km and one of 1 km.
-I created four files in which I performed a one-to-many spatial join between the PM 2.5 monitors and each of the Lead monitors in whose respective buffers they fell.
+Using QGIS, I created three buffers surrounding the lead monitors- one of 50 km, one of 10 km and one of 1 km.
+I created three files in which I performed a one-to-many spatial join between the PM 2.5 monitors and each of the Lead monitors in whose respective buffers they fell.
 <br>
 <br>
 <img src="/images/pm2.5_graduated.png?raw=TRUE"/>